Wisconsin Gov. Tony Evers issued another round of pardons last week, including 11 for individuals previously convicted of cannabis-related offenses.

 As was the case in May, a number of last week’s pardon recipients had been previously busted on pot-related charges.
 The governor’s office provided brief descriptions of each of those individuals, and details of their offenses:

-In addition to exercising his pardon power, Evers has also been vocal champion of cannabis reform in the Badger State, repeatedly calling on lawmakers there to end the prohibition on pot.
+In addition to exercising his pardon power, Evers has also been a vocal champion of cannabis reform in the Badger State, repeatedly calling on lawmakers there to end the prohibition on pot.

 The post Wisconsin Governor Pardons Several for Cannabis Offenses appeared first on High Times.